cyb3rxp/awesome-soc/detection_engineering.md

 * Determine which detection logic you miss, directly in the SIEM;
 * Build a project agenda (deployment).

+### Detection automation playbooks:
+* Determine which automation you miss, based on feedback from previous alerts and incidents handling;
+* Build a project agenda (deployment).

+### Response automation playbooks:
+* Determine which automation you miss, based on feedback from previous alerts and incidents handling;
+* Build a project agenda (deployment).

 ### Documentation:
 * Double check which Standard Operating Procedures (SOP), and global processes, you may miss or need to update.